schwarzbox/Reversi/README.md

 # Reversi-LÖVE

 Reversi is a strategy board game for two players, played on an 8×8 uncheckered board.
+Click help in main menu and app show you available moves when you start playing.

 Made with Love2d and simple self-made GUI library on top of Love Engine.